Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: A local coordinate system on submanifolds and a change of variable formula

 We now state our change of variable formula.
+This kind of disintegration of Gaussian measures appeared in Bismut's work~\cite{bismut} on short time asymptotics of heat kernels.

-\begin{lem}[Change of variable formula] Let $V_{\ep}(k)$ be the set defined in Theorem~$\ref{local chart}~(4)$ and we assume $\ep$ there is sufficiently small. \begin{enumerate} \item[$(1)$] For any smooth cylindrical functions $f$ on $W$ and smooth functions $g$ on $G$, we have
+\begin{lem}[Change of variable formula] Let $V_{\ep}(k)$ and $V_{\ep}^{S_x}(k)$ be the sets defined in Theorem~$\ref{local chart}$ and we assume $\ep$ there is sufficiently small. \begin{enumerate} \item[$(1)$] For any smooth cylindrical functions $f$ on $W$ and smooth functions $g$ on $G$, we have

 where $\mu_{\la}(\eta)$ denotes the Wiener measure on $W_0$, $dx$ is the volume element on $G$.
 Also $D_xv(x,\eta)$ and $D_0 v(x,\eta)$ denote the derivative with respect to $x$ and $\eta$ respectively and